 Simply put, it's more than you can imagine.

-Disregarding the complete truth about the death of Christ leads the minimalist to curb their repentance.
+Disregarding the complete truth about the death of Christ leads minimalists to curb their repentance.
 This is not to suggest the work of Christ is dependent on our rigorous understanding of what it means to repent.
 We can’t and don’t understand much when we answer God’s call.
-If you met God with the idea you should give up some bad behavior, you didn’t do anything wrong.
+If you met God with the idea you could give up some bad behavior, you didn’t do anything wrong.

 But repentance should move us far beyond giving up our assorted sins to total abandonment of our rebellion.
 Though we most certainly will get a new attitude about sin, repentance doesn’t mean we stop sinning completely.
 Repentance means we stop running from God.
 A minimalist Gospel keeps us tripping toward the goal.
 A lavish Gospel lets us rest at the finish line.

 I wrote that a minimalist Gospel doesn’t demand you give up everything.
-You don’t have to let go of your old way of getting by.
+You don’t have to let go of your ways of getting by.
 You can keep on trying to please God.
-Your plan for getting into His good graces just might work.
+Your method of getting into His good graces might work.
 This is the mistake of the minimalist.
-His way is the only way that’s fail-proof.
+It’s only His way that’s fail-proof.
 Trust in the finished work of Christ—His death and resurrection—and you’ve got it.
 God is pleased with you.
 Sin has no hold on you.
-Death will not end you.
+Death will not get you.
 Good news.
 Real repentance.
 Lavish Gospel.

 But is lavish a good way to describe the Gospel?
 It’s simple, really.
 And straightforward.
 You don’t need to be a theologian.
 If you like to keep things plain and unpretentious, say hello to Jesus.
 In that respect, I think He might be a minimalist.
 If you want to be lavished with unfathomable freedom and never-ending love from the God of the universe, then say hello to Jesus.
 He’s got something planned that you can’t imagine.